benDeMtp/proxy-auth-reproducer/README.md

 * callApiWithJavaApiShouldReturnStatusCode200 call the java API HttpUrlConnection

-This two test must be OK
+These two tests must be OK

 #### Step two (use a proxy)
 First run a proxy with authentication.